Primary biliary cholangitis: Obeticholic acid

+In December of 2024, the FDA expanded upon an initial warning from 2021 about potential liver damage from OCA.
+Obeticholic acid has been found to increase incidence of severe liver disease in patients taking it, and patients taking OCA without pre-existing liver damage have been found to require liver transplantation at higher rates than similar patients taking a placebo.
+As a result, the use of OCA in patients with known cirrhosis is heavily cautioned.

+Fibrates

 Fibric acid derivatives, or fibrates, are agonists of the peroxisome proliferator activator receptor (PPAR), a nuclear receptor involved in several metabolic pathways.
-While fibrates are approved for the treatment of hypertriglyceridemia, they exert anticholestatic effects and have been studied for the treatment of PBC.
+While fibrates are approved for the treatment of hypertriglyceridemia, they exert anticholestatic effects and have been studied for the treatment of PBC and are used off-label as a second-line option for patients who do not respond sufficiently to UDCA.
 Among the fibrates, bezafibrate and fenofibrate, PPAR-alpha selective agonists, have been extensively studied as therapeutic agents because of their potential ability to decrease bile acid synthesis and bile acid-related hepatic inflammation.
 A randomized, controlled trial in 2018 showed its efficacy in patients with inadequate response to UDCA.
 While fibrates can be considered as off-label treatment for PBC that does not respond to UDCA, they should not be used in decompensated cirrhosis.

+Others

+Elafibranor (Iqirvo) was approved for medical use as a second-line/alternative therapy for primary biliary cholangitis in the United States in June 2024.
+Elafibranor is a peroxisome proliferator-activated receptor (PPAR) agonist, and while the mechanism of action is not fully understood, it is thought to reduce bile acid synthesis by downregulating CYP7A1 activity dependent on fibroblast growth factor 21 (FGF21).

+Seladelpar (Livdelzi) was approved for medical use as a second-line/alternative therapy for primary biliary cholangitis in the United States in August 2024.
+Like elafibranor, seladelpar is a PPAR agonist that reduces bile acid synthesis by downregulating FGF21-mediated CYP7A1 activity.

-Several additional medications have been investigated as potential treatments for PBC, and found to be ineffective as single agents (monotherapy), including: chlorambucil, colchicine, cyclosporine, corticosteroids, azathioprine, malotilate, methotrexate, mycophenolate mofetil, penicillamine, and thalidomide.
-Budesonide may be used as an off-label treatment for PBC, although its efficacy is controversial.
+Additional medications are being investigated as potential treatments for PBC, and found to be ineffective as single agents (monotherapy), including: chlorambucil, colchicine, cyclosporine, corticosteroids, azathioprine, malotilate, methotrexate, mycophenolate mofetil, penicillamine, and thalidomide.
+Budesonide is sometimes used as an off-label treatment for PBC, although its efficacy is controversial.
+Seladelpar, a PPAR-delta receptor agonist, is being studied for treatment of PBC.